-Nassim Taleb, author of many books—The Black Swan, Fooled By Randomness, and The Bed of Procrustes—is in the process of writing a new book.
+Nassim Taleb, author of many books—The Black Swan, Fooled By Randomness, and The Bed of Procrustes—is in the process of writing a new book on Fragility.
 He's taken the sample chapter down from his website but I thought his thoughts were well worth pondering.

 We humans have a natural, seemingly innate, bias to think that systems do not improve on their own, without our intervention or guidance —coupled with the Aristotelian notion that we ourselves know where things should be going.